bitcoin-problems/bitcoin-problems.github.io/_problems/channel-jamming.md

 ### Research papers

 - Cristina Pérez-Solà et al. in *[LockDown: Balance Availability Attack against Lightning Network Channels]* focus on the capacity-based jamming attack and quantify its efficiency in terms of the ratio of the victim's locked capital to the attacker's capital.
 - Rohrer et al. in *[Discharged Payment Channels: Quantifying the Lightning Network's Resilience to Topology-Based Attacks]* analyze attacks on the LN including jamming ("channel griefing").
-The authors focus on the attacker's strategies, namely, with a given graph structure, which nodes or channels should be prioritized as targets.
+The authors focus on the attacker's strategies, namely, which nodes or channels should be prioritized as targets, given a network graph.
 - Mizrahi and Zohar in *[Congestion Attacks in Payment Channel Networks]* describe controlled slot-based jamming.
-The authors consider three potential goals for the attacker: blocking channels with most funds; separating as many pairs of nodes as possible; cutting a chosen victim node from the rest of the network.
+The authors consider three potential goals for the attacker: blocking channels with most funds, separating as many pairs of nodes as possible, and cutting a victim node from the rest of the network.
 The paper also compares default parameters for the three prevalent LN implementations (LND, c-lightning, and Eclair) and estimates their respective shares in the public network.
-As countermeasures, the authors suggest shorter HTLC timelocks, shorter routes, lower concurrent payment limits based on peer reputation, and preventing looped payments.
+As countermeasures, the authors suggest shorter timelocks, shorter routes, peer reputation, and preventing looped payments.

 ## Commentary